Totally Hot: Commercial performance

+Totally Hot was Newton-John's first American Top 10 solo album in over three years, reaching #7 on the Billboard 200 and remaining on the chart for 39 weeks.

 The album reached No. 30 in the UK (where it was also released as a limited edition picture disc) and it was certified Gold.
-The album was a top 10 success in Australia, Canada and Japan.
-The album was re-released in Japan during 2010 featuring two bonus tracks: an extended version of "Totally Hot" and "Love Is Alive" from her 1981 live album, Love Performance.
+The album was a top 10 success in Australia, Canada, the Netherlands, Israel, and Japan as well as a chart-topper in Ireland.
+The album was re-released in Japan during 2010. featuring two bonus tracks: an extended version of "Totally Hot" and "Love Is Alive" from her 1981 live album, Love Performance.

 Although the album de-emphasised Newton-John's country sound, it still reached No. 4 on the Billboard Country Albums chart.